lsst-sqre/sasquatch/docs/user-guide/restproxy.rst

 	]
     }

-Note that the Avro schema needs to be stringified with backslashes before each double quote.
-This schema formatting is required to send the Avro schema via the REST Proxy API.
+Note that the Avro schema needs to be stringified, that's required when sending the Avro schema via the REST Proxy API.

 In addition to the request body, you need the ``Content-type`` and ``Accept`` headers to indicate an HTTP request that contains an Avro payload encoded in JSON and compatible with the REST Proxy v2 API.